moKerv/BulkDelete/README.md

 5. **Processing Retries**: Configure the number of processing retries in the app.config file.
 This allows you to retry the deletion process if it fails or times out.

 6. **Thread Count**: Adjust the number of threads for parallel processing in the app.config file.
+This value applies per application user.
+As dataverse has a throttling limit for a maximum of 52 conurrent connection it is recommended to leave this around 25 to avoid 429 errors.

 ## Usage